batuhanbeytekin/autoware_rosbag2_anonymizer/docs/time_and_requirent_analysis.md

 | Open CLIP          | `~30 ms` x `number of boxes` |
 | YOLO v11 X         | `~20 ms `                    |

 **Note:** You can blur the bounding boxes instead of masks to reduce the time.
 When you blur the bounding boxes, `Segment Anything 2` model will not be used.
+In configuration file, you can set `blur.region` to `bbox` to blur the bounding boxes.

+**Note:** You can close `OpenClip` model to reduce the time.
+When you close the `OpenClip` model, in validation step, the model will not be used.
+In configuration file, you can set `open_clip.run` to `False` to close the model.

 ### Requirement Analysis